trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/monitor-a-node/index.md

 - You can access Netdata's dashboard by navigating to <http://NODE:19999> in your browser (replace NODE by either localhost or the hostname/IP address of a remote node)

 - You can also use [Netdata Cloud](https://app.netdata.cloud/) to create custom dashboards, monitor several nodes, and invite users to watch your dashboard...
-It's free of charges and your data are never stored in a remote cloud server, but rather in the local disk of your machines.
+It's free of charge and your data is never stored in a remote cloud server, but rather in the local disk of your machines.

-We recommend to use Netdata Cloud for a more user-friendly usage.
+We recommend using Netdata Cloud for a more user-friendly usage.
 The rest of this tutorial is based on Netdata Cloud.

 #### Step 6: Create a custom dashboard with Netdata Cloud!

 Netdata provides a really intuitive tool to create custom dashboards.
-If you wants more details, read [Netdata documentation](https://learn.netdata.cloud/docs/cloud/visualize/dashboards).
+If you want more details, read [Netdata documentation](https://learn.netdata.cloud/docs/cloud/visualize/dashboards).

 [Here](https://tezos.gitlab.io/developer/openmetrics.html) is an exhaustive list of Octez node metrics.
 With Netdata, your node metrics will have this format: "tezosMetrics.name_of_your_metric".